zlockewtg/RLinf/docs/source/rst_source/tutorials/advance/index.rst

    Covers how to resume training from saved checkpoints,
    ensuring fault tolerance and seamless continuation for long-running or interrupted training jobs.

+- :doc:`logger`
+   Introduces how to visualize and track key metrics during your training process.
+   Currently, we support three backends for experiment tracking and visualization:
+   TensorBoard, Weights & Biases (wandb), and SwanLab.

 .. toctree::
    :hidden: